 Mr. Thomas Cronin

 Tom was married to Ellen for 27 years.
 Ellen lived with MS for 21 years and she sadly passed away in 2004.
-Tom aims to apply his personal experience of living with a Person with MS, to the decisions being made at Board level and would aim thereby to improve the quality of life for People with MS, whenever possible.
+Tom has been a council rep on the board of MS Ireland for the last 3 years.
+He continues to apply his first hand experience of living with a Person with MS to the decisions being made at Board level and would aim thereby to improve the quality of life of persons with MS wherever possible.
+With the increased volume of governance and oversight required under the Charities Acts, Tom is very aware of the commitment required to fulfil his duties to the best of his ability and contribute to the success of the society going forward at branch, council and board level

 Tom has one daughter and lives in Mallow, Co.
 Cork.
 He is a retired telephone technician having worked with Eircom for 37 years.
 Tom is very active in the community.
-He is a member of the Cork City Branch of MS Ireland.
-He is former Chairman of the Branch.
-He is currently President of Mallow Credit Union, is a member of the local Board of MABS (Money Advise and Budgeting Service) in Mallow.
-He also sits on a committee dealing with dementia care and awareness in the community.
-Tom recently completed a Certificate in Credit Union Governance from UCC.
+He is a member and former Chairman of the Cork City Branch of MS Ireland.
+He is currently Vice President of Mallow Credit Union having previously served as President for 4 yrs.
+He is treasurer of the local Board of MABS (Money Advice and Budgeting Service) in Mallow.
+He is a very active member of Mallow Development Partnership, a voluntary organisation set up to improve everyday life in the town in the area of Industry, Education, Science, Innovation etc. Tom has a Certificate in Credit Union Governance from UCC.

 Mr. Ian MacDougald